 Thus far, philosophical and methodological discussion has been conducted through Portes' model, emergency and the concept of institutional innovation in addition to theory of emergent pattern, isomorphism, mimicking, mirroring and hybridity in order to formulate a basis for examining and exploring the emergence of Islamic financial institutions (Asutay, 2016b).
 Furthermore, the aspect of the ontology and epistemology of Islamic economics has been embraced to reveal the unique methodology of divine knowledge in Islamic economics as an organic knowledge rather than Islamisation of knowledge.
-Henceforth, the emergence of Islamic financial institutions is discussed by arguing that these institutions do not represent organic institutions due to failing to fulfil the conditions of emergence, but they represent an emergent pattern and, hence, institutional innovation.
+Henceforth, the emergence of Islamic financial institutions do not represent organic institutions due to failing to fulfil the conditions of emergence, but they represent an emergent pattern and, hence, institutional innovation.